Why Rafah crossing is vital for supplying aid amid Israeli bombing of Gaza

 Tens of thousands of people have been sheltering in UN schools while the medical situation is at breaking point.

-The Rafah crossing, located in the southern part of Gaza bordering Egypt’s Sinai peninsula, is the only way Palestinians can get out of Gaza and aid can enter since Israel has imposed a total siege on the enclave.
+The Rafah crossing, located in the southern part of Gaza bordering Egypt’s Sinai peninsula, is the only way to cross into Egypt and serves as a vital link between Gaza and the rest of the world.

 Both Israel and Egypt enforce strict control over the passage of people and goods as part of an earlier blockade imposed in 2007 after Hamas came to power.